dotnet/docs-maui/docs/get-started/installation.md

     :::image type="content" source="media/installation/vscode/connect-account.png" alt-text="Screenshot of the Visual Studio Code connect account to c# dev kit button.":::

-    Follow the on screen prompts to sign in your Microsoft account.
+    Follow the prompts to sign in your Microsoft account.
 For more information, see [Signing in to C# Dev Kit](https://code.visualstudio.com/docs/csharp/signing-in#_sign-in-with-a-microsoft-or-organizational-account).

 For more information about C# Dev Kit licensing, see [C# Dev Kit FAQ](https://code.visualstudio.com/docs/csharp/cs-dev-kit-faq).

 ## Set up your .NET environment

+You'll need the .NET SDK installed on your machine to develop .NET MAUI apps in Visual Studio Code.
 If you don't have the .NET SDK installed on your machine, the preferred approach to installing it is through the Visual Studio Installer.
 For more information, see [Installation](installation.md?tabs=vswin).

 Alternatively, to manually install the .NET SDK: